Patoski-patoski/TZ-Converter/README.md

 ## GETTING STARTED

-The converter takes the user's time and converts it to the time of a selected country.Internet conectionis required only for the opening onthe web.
+The converter takes the user's time and converts it to the time of a selected country.Internet connection is required only for the opening the program on the web.
 JavaScript engine takes care of the rest :)

 1. Open the program in any web browser of your choice.
 2. Select the time you want to convert.